This converter will convert Mbps to MB/s or Megabits to Megabytes and produce an estimated record time based on selected memory card sizes.

 4k 100Mbps = 12.5MB/s

-To get megabytes out of megabits, simply divide the megabits number by 8.
+To get megabytes out of megabits, divide the megabits number by 8.

 Your standard UHS-I U3 card has a minimum guaranteed write speed of 30MB/s.

-The data that is written is entirely based on the bitrate of the video stream.
+The data written is entirely based on the video stream’s bitrate.
 100Mbps 1080p will produce the same file sizes as 100Mbps 4k.

-Now, cameras like the Sony A7sIII, Sony FX3, Canon R5 are allowing many different bitrates to choose from, and it becomes more important to buy the appropriate speed of memory card depending on the bitrate needed for your recording.
+Now, cameras like the Sony A7sIII, Sony FX3, and Canon R5 allow many different bitrates to choose from, and it becomes more important to buy the appropriate speed of memory card depending on the bitrate needed for your recording.

-The Canon R5, can write at a maximum bitrate of 2600Mbps.
-This is equivalent to 325MB/s, which means you must have a CFexpress memory card since that is beyond the spec of our 300MB/s UHS-II memory cards.
+The Canon R5 can write at a maximum bitrate of 2600Mbps, which is equivalent to 325MB/s.
+Since that is beyond the spec of our 300MB/s UHS-II memory cards, you must have a CFexpress memory card.